rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Errors.md

 - [[Magic Missile]] Spell should have either "wip" or "spell" tag
 - [[Manto do Cruzado]] Spell should have either "wip" or "spell" tag
 - [[Mass Cure Wounds]] Spell should have either "wip" or "spell" tag
-- [[Maximilian's Earthen Grasp]] Spell should have either "wip" or "spell" tag
 - [[Message]] Spell should have either "wip" or "spell" tag
 - [[Minor Ilusion]] Spell should have either "wip" or "spell" tag
 - [[Pass Without a Trace]] Spell should have either "wip" or "spell" tag
 - [[Pele de Pedra]] Spell should have either "wip" or "spell" tag
 - [[Potência Divina]] Spell should have either "wip" or "spell" tag
-- [[Ray of Enfeeblement]] Spell should have either "wip" or "spell" tag
 - [[Ray of Frost]] Spell should have either "wip" or "spell" tag
 - [[Regenerate]] Spell should have either "wip" or "spell" tag
 - [[Resistance]] Spell should have either "wip" or "spell" tag